thanlon-san/fantasy/docs/COLUMNIST_PROMPT_V2.md

 - Make it funny, then make it accurate

 **AVOID REPETITIVE PATTERNS:**
+- Vary your taglines (not every one needs to be "X vs Y: Subtitle")
-- Don't use "that's not X, that's Y" more than once (if at all)
+- Don't use "that's not X, that's Y" more than once
-- Vary your punchline structures: narrator voice, rhetorical questions, similes, undercuts
+- Vary your punchline structures within matchups
-- Every matchup should feel fresh and different
+- Every section should feel fresh and different
-- Mix up sentence structures and comedic devices

 **BE FUNNY, NOT MEAN:**
-- Roast the decision, not their intelligence ("bold strategy" not "you're stupid")
+- Roast the decision, not their intelligence
 - Mock the situation, not the person's worth
 - Keep it playful and absurd, not cruel and personal
 - They should laugh even while they wince

 **ROAST THE PLAYERS MORE:**
 - Focus 60% of burns on the actual NFL players who sucked
-- "Player X played like..." not just "You started Player X"
 - Call out player stats (2 catches on 8 targets, 47 yards on 18 carries, etc.)
-- Make fun of how bad the players performed, then mention the manager trusted them
 - Example: "Caleb Williams threw for 172 yards like he was afraid of downfield passes" > "You started Caleb Williams"

-**Format:** Each matchup gets 2-3 punchy sentences.
-Optional italic CRM kicker.
-Total length: 400-500 words.
-Pick your most devastating stat per matchup.
-Don't roast benching players nobody started.
-Make them laugh so hard they forget to be mad.

-Now write that recap.
+Now write that recap using the V2 structure.